-When Jesus promised His disciples that He would ask the Father to send them a divine Helper, He gave this Helper a special name: “the Spirit of truth."
-At the same time, however, He warned them that the world would not be able to receive this Helper.
+When Jesus promised to ask the Father to send the Holy Spirit, He gave this Helper a special name: “the Spirit of truth.”
+Along with Jesus’ promise came the warning that the world would not be able to receive this Helper.

-For this, the Scripture supplies two reasons.
-First, from the time that men turned away from God in rebellion, they have been unwilling to accept the truth which exposes their unrighteous deeds.
-Therefore they "suppress the truth in unrighteousness."
-(Romans 1:18)
+First, from the first day men and women turned away from God in rebellion, they have been unwilling to accept the truth.
+Why?
+Because the truth exposes their unrighteous deeds.
+Therefore, as Romans 1:18 says, they are determined to “suppress the truth in unrighteousness.”

-Second, rebellion against God has exposed humanity to the domination of the god of this age, "Satan, who deceives the whole world."
-(Revelation 12:9) Deception is the primary weapon that Satan relies on to keep humanity under his control.
-Once his ability to deceive is stripped away, Satan has nothing to offer anyone except a place with him in the lake of eternal fire!
+Second, rebellion against God has exposed humanity to the domination of the god of this age: “Satan, who deceives the whole world” (Revelation 12:9).
+Deception is the primary weapon through which Satan keeps humanity under his tight control.
+Why is the enemy so relentless in his efforts to deceive us?
+He knows that once his deception is stripped away, the world will see the truth—that Satan has nothing to offer anyone except a place with him in the lake of eternal fire!

-In the spiritual realm, therefore, there are three coordinates of truth: Jesus, the Scripture and the Holy Spirit.
-When these three are in agreement, we know that we have arrived at truth—absolute truth.
-It is important, however, that we check all three coordinates before we arrive at a conclusion.
-There are three questions that we must ask concerning any spiritual issue:
+In the spiritual realm, therefore, there are three coordinates of truth: Jesus; the Scripture; and the Holy Spirit.
+When these components line up, we arrive at truth—absolute truth.
+It is important to check all of these coordinates in coming to a conclusion.
+In this regard, there are three questions we must ask concerning any spiritual issue: